pycurl/pycurl/INSTALL.rst

     python setup.py --curl-dir=c:\dev\curl-7.33.0\builds\libcurl-vc-x86-release-dll-ipv6-sspi-spnego-winssl --use-libcurl-dll

-Note that ``--curl-dir`` does not point to libcurl source but rather to headers and compiled libraries.
+Note that ``--curl-dir`` must point not to libcurl source but rather to headers and compiled libraries.

 If libcurl and Python are not linked against the same exact C runtime